9/11 Ground Zero Produces Delayed Cancers

-The mass media grab has stated that the study means there is no risk of cancer for those exposed to the World Trade Center bombings.
+The mass media has generally communicated there is no risk of cancer for those exposed to the World Trade Center 9/11 terror attack.
 This illustrates a lack of understanding not only of the study, but of the rest of the research surrounding the event.

 The preliminary data, released the New York City Health Commissioner’s office and researchers from the New York Health Department, Columbia University and the University of Illinois, might appear from its cursory overview that those exposed to the Ground Zero dust after the attack have no more cancer risk than those who were not exposed to the dust.

-The research, published yesterday in the Journal of the American Medical Association, analyzed the diagnosis rates of cancer among 21,850 first responders and rescue workers, and 33,928 rescue/recovery operation personnel.
+The research, published in 2012 in the Journal of the American Medical Association, analyzed the diagnosis rates of cancer among 21,850 first responders and rescue workers.
+It also followed 33,928 rescue/recovery operation personnel.
 The analysis used 11 state cancer registries to establish baseline risk of the cancers.

-Contrary to the media headlines, the analysis found that those involved in the WTC rescue and recovery operations had significantly higher incidence of prostate cancer, thyroid cancer, and myeloma.
+Contrary to the media headlines, the analysis found that those involved in the Ground Zero rescue and recovery operations have suffered significantly higher incidence of prostate cancer, thyroid cancer, and myeloma.
 However, the data could not relate the risk to exposure levels.

 The researchers clearly stated that the data was preliminary and could not clarify the issue because cancer takes many years to develop.
 According to Dr. Thomas Farley, New York City’s health commissioner, the data “won’t settle the question because it’s still too early.”
 Dr. Farley explained to the Associated Press that, “People are very, very interested in this topic and we thought it was important to get the data out that we have even though it is early.”

-Other researchers confirmed this finding.
-The data comes from 2007-2008 cancer registries.
+Other data comes from 2007-2008 cancer registries.
 This means that only those who were diagnosed with cancer before 2008 showed up in the data.
 That is only 5-6 years after the Trade Center bombings.

 Malignancies typically take years, even decades to become diagnosable.
 Everyone is carrying malignant cells in our body, as our immune system is set up to destroy malignant cells.
 Those whose immune systems are weak or otherwise incapacitated due to an overload of toxins, stress or other immune suppression will allow those malignant cells to expand slowly into tumors.